-- A doula is professionally trained “to provide emotional and physical support to a woman and her partner throughout labor, delivery, and to some extent the postpartum period,” (Marshall Klaus and John Kennell).
+- A doula is professionally trained “to provide emotional and physical support to a [pregnant person and partners] throughout labor, delivery, and to some extent the postpartum period,” (Marshall Klaus and John Kennell).

-- A midwife is trained to provide primary maternity care to low risk people throughout pregnancy, labor and birth, and the first six weeks following the birth.
+- A midwife is trained to provide primary reproductive care to low risk people throughout pregnancy, labor and birth, and the first six weeks following the birth.
 The midwife also provides emotional and physical support to a laboring person and partners, as well as well-baby care through the first 6 weeks of life.